Fremantle Stuff > hotels (and breweries). See also: publicans, oldest hotel, hotels quiz.

 12. The Swan Hotel (originally 1888) was on Lot 294, and the 1923 building is extant, at what is now 201 Queen Victoria St, on the corner with Swan St.

 13. Mrs Pace's, the Crown & Thistle, becomes the Victoria Hotel (c.
 1870), and then the P&O Hotel (1901, extant), on Lots 45 and 46.
 Mrs Pace was the wife of Captain Pace.

 14. The Globe Hotel was on Lot 93, which was near the southern end of Henry St, roughly where 52 and 54 Henry St now are.

-15. The Emerald Isle, later the Club Hotel, and now the Orient Hotel (extant) was on Lot 62, on the SW corner of Henry and High Streets.
+15. The Emerald Isle, later the Club Hotel, and now the Orient Hotel (extant) was and is on Lot 62, on the SW corner of Henry and High Streets.

-16. The Crown & Thistle (apparently different from 13) later the Cleopatra Hotel (extant), was on part of Lot 61, near the NW corner of Henry and High Streets.
+16. The Crown & Thistle (also known [in 1851] as Wellard's Hotel, and apparently different from 13) later the Cleopatra Hotel (extant), was on part of Lot 61, near the NW corner of Henry and High Streets.

 17. The Castle, later Lodge's Hotel, later Fremantle Club, later Workers Club (from 1914), demolished by that Club in 1956, Lot 56, roughly 1 Henry St, now an NDU carpark.
 Possibly the first three-storey building in the state.

-18. The Southern Cross Hotel, later Albert Hotel, later Exchange Hotel, later Commercial Hotel (extant), now called Sun Dancer Resort Backpackers, Lot 411, 80 High St.
+18. The Southern Cross Hotel, later Albert Hotel (aka Seubert's hotel), later Exchange Hotel, later Commercial Hotel (extant building since c.
+1908), now called Sun Dancer Resort Backpackers, Lot 411, 80 High St.